gernotfeichter/adb-wifi-connect.d/README.md

 2. Enable Wireless Debugging in System > Developer Options.
 3. Note down the IP address and port number that is displayed when being in Wireless Debugging menu (previous step).
 4. Tap 'Pair device with paring code.'
-5. Recommendation to avoid having to regular re-pair: Tap 'Disable adb authorisation timeout' in 'Developer Options' menu.
+5. Recommendation to avoid having to regularly re-pair: Tap 'Disable adb authorisation timeout' in 'Developer Options' menu.

 ### 2. steps to execute on your development machine
 1. Install https://nmap.org/download.html and https://developer.android.com/studio and make sure the adb command is on the PATH!